 - 5.7 Students describe the people and events associated with the development of the U.S. Constitution and analyze the Constitution' significance as the foundation of the American republic. - 1.
-List the shortcomings of the Articles of Confederation as set forth by their critics. - 2.
-Explain the significance of the new Constitution of 1787, including the struggles over its ratification and the reasons for the addition of the Bill of Rights.
-3. Understand the fundamental principles of - American constitutional democracy, including how the government derives its power from the people and the primacy of empowering and government and powers granted to president, and the limiting central compare the reserved to the
+List the shortcomings of the Articles of Confederation as set forth by their critics.
+2. Explain the - significance of the new Constitution of 1787, including the struggles over its ratification and the reasons for the addition of the Bill of Rights.
+3. Understand the fundamental principles of constitutional including how the derives its power and the primacy of from the people individual liberty.